 - Use mobile-appropriate terms such as "tap" instead of "click" for your marketing calls-to-action, such as "Tap Here to Find Out More" or "Tap Here to Order".

 - Mobile users can spontaneously take photos and upload them.
 You can encourage user-generated content (UGC) from your customers by having them upload photos of your product and tag your business.
-This increases reach and engagement to the circles of your dedicated customers.
+This increases reach and engagement in the circles of your dedicated customers.

 Social media marketing is a complex and broad discipline.
 A single section on an article can't discuss all the dos and don'ts of marketing to social media users.
 Nonetheless, the above-provided bullet points should be a solid foundation.